-- To present current developments in the field of business, including the moral and ethical dimensions of business. - To give a top-level general management focus to prepare the student to assume a position of leadership in his or her career. - To emphasize the application of business theory to practice. - To develop both oral and written communication skills. - To provide through small group projects the framework for developing team-building skills. - To gain an integrative view of the corporation and business environment, and to provide the tools utilized in understanding this view. - To provide the graduate with the opportunity to begin a new career or to advance in his/her field.
+- Understand the current developments in the field of business, including the moral dimension of business. - Learn from a top-level management focus in order to be prepared to assume a position of leadership in his/her career. - Understand the application of business theory to practice. - Develop both oral and written communication skills. - Develop team-building skills through small group projects. - Gain an integrative view of the corporation and its business environment, and learn to use the tools used to understand this view.